vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/intro.md

 This lab will expand on GitOps pipelines from the previous lab by setting up Argo CD to replace Flux CD to handle your continuos delivery system.

-We will build the following components
+We will use the components from Lab 2 and add to them
-1. An app repository with a simple NodeJS API hosted in GitLab CI
-1. A GitLab CI job that watches for commits to the app repository
-1. App commits are auto-built and the generated Docker image is published to an image repository hosted in GitLab CI
 1. Argo CD will monitor a config repository to sync deployments of the k8s config files
-1. Argo CD will also monitor GitLab CI for new app images and auto-deploy the images to the k8s cluster
+1. Explore Argo CD GUI to maintain and manage application lifecycle